Fake heiress who dazzled New York elite gets 4 to 12 years for fraud

 The writers Shonda Rhimes and Lena Dunham are separately working on adapting the Anna Delvey story for the screen, according to news reports.

-This, too, did Sorokin no favors with the judge, who said that Sorokin, in jailhouse interviews, did not express remorse but instead “worried about who would play her in the Netflix series.”
+This, too, did Sorokin no favours with the judge, who said that Sorokin, in jailhouse interviews, did not express remorse but instead “worried about who would play her in the Netflix series.”

 Reporting by Jonathan Allen; Editing by Susan Thomas and Leslie Adler